AS2OpenAS2TutorialEDISetup

 OpenAS2 Setup Tutorial: Install, Configure, and Send Your First AS2 Message

-This guide walks through the complete setup: installation, directory structure, certificate management, partnership configuration, sending your first message, and troubleshooting the errors you'll inevitably hit.
+Successful setup hinges on three things: the server configuration, the certificate keystore, and the partner profiles.
+This guide walks through the complete process — installation, directory structure, certificate management, partnership configuration, sending your first message, and troubleshooting the errors you will inevitably hit.

-- Your own key pair (OpenAS2 generates a default one, but you'll want to create a proper one for production)
+• Your own key pair, stored somewhere secure (OpenAS2 generates a default one, but you'll want to create a proper one for production)

-Download the latest release from the OpenAS2 GitHub repository:
+Download the latest release zip from the OpenAS2 GitHub repository, extract it, and make the startup script executable.
+No installer is required.

 # Download the latest release (check https://github.com/OpenAS2/OpenAs2App/releases for current version)